-Grade 1 Life Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Why do family members look alike?
-1-LS3-1 Inheritance & Variation of animals and plants look similar to their parents, but Students use observations of animal parents and their offspring to construct an explanation about young plants and animals being similar, but not identical, to their parents.
-They play the game MatchUp, between mother and baby animals, using their knowledge of similar characteristics.
-Students consider shared characteristics between parents and their offspring as a pattern .
-Lesson 5 Why don't trees blow down in the wind?
-1-LS1-1 K-2-ETS1-2 K-2-ETS1-3 Plant Survival & parts that help them to survive.
-Humans can mimic the structure and function of an animal or plant's external parts to design solutions to their problems Students develop a model of an umbrella and conduct an investigation to test wind's effect on it.
+Grade 1 Life Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Coming Soon!
+Cotober 2022 Lesson 1 1-LS3-1 Parent & Offspring Traits Lesson 2 Why don't trees blow down in the wind?
+1-LS1-1 K-2-ETS1-2 K-2-ETS1-3 Plant Survival & Engineering All living things have structures, or external parts.
+Animals use their body parts to help them survive, grow, and communicate.
+Plants also have external parts that help them to survive.
+Humans can mimic the structure and function of an animal or plant's external parts to design solutions to their problems.
+DCIs: LS1.A, ETS1.A, ETS1.B, ETS1.C Students develop a model of an umbrella and conduct an investigation to test wind's effect on it.
 Students design a solution to solve the problem of needing a shade structure that won't blow over in the wind, by mimicking a tree's external part.
 Students observe the relationship between a tree's roots and leaves (structure) and how they help the tree stand in the wind (function).
 They apply this relationship in a natural object to a designed object.
-Lesson 6 Read-Along What do sunflowers do when you're not looking?
-1-LS1-1 Plant Movement & Survival possible to help it grow.
-The flower starts the day facing east, where the sun rises, and ends the day Students conduct an investigation to test how plants respond to light.
+Lesson 3 Read-Along What do sunflowers do when you're not looking?
+1-LS1-1 Plant Movement & Survival Sunflowers move throughout the day so that they are always facing the sun!
+Their stem bends so that the sunflower always gets as much sun as possible to help it grow.
+The flower starts the day facing east, where the sun rises, and ends the day facing west, where the sun sets.
+DCIs: LS1.A, LS1.D Students conduct an investigation to test how plants respond to light.
 They observe how the direction a plant grows depends on the position of the light.
 Students observe the relationship between a sunflower's flower and stem (structure) and how the flower parts bend to get as much sun as possible throughout the day (function).
 This response to the environment helps sunflowers grow.